BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 **Cultures:** Sniknez (Cave-Goblins), Goki (Monkey-Goblins)

-**Night Vision.** You can see a short distance in absolute darkness as in dim light.
+**Night Vision.** You can see one range category further from sources of bright and dim light.

-**Quick Escape.** When an enemy missed you with a melee attack, you can use your Quick Action to move close without provoking Opportunity Attacks.
+**Quick Escape.** When an enemy missed you with a melee attack, you can choose to move close without provoking Opportunity Attacks.
 You can use this ability once between turns.

+**Small Statue.** You are of small size.
+This grants you the following effects:

-**Small Statue.** You gain +1 boon on Agility rolls to hide or move stealthily.
-You can only wield versatile weapons with two hands and don‘t add any bonus damage from it.
+- You gain +1 boon on Agility rolls to hide or move stealthily.
+- You can only wield versatile weapons two-handed and don‘t add a bonus to weapon damage from it.

 ### Human